DNA-and-Natural-Algorithms-Group/multistrand/README.md

 /system
 /test
 /tutorials
+Makefile
+README.md
+setup.py

 Source dirs are /energymodel, /include, /interface/, /loop, /nupack, /state, /system, /test.
-Build dirs are /multistrand and /obj.
+Build dirs are /multistrand and /obj and buildfiles are Makefile and setup.py.

 Tutorial files are organized as follows.
 Folder /under_the_hood/ contains in depth tutorials.
 Jupyter versions of the /under_the_hood/ are found in /under_the_hood_notebooks/. /case_hybridization/ contains an upcomming case study into hybridization kinetics (submission pending).
 Additional demo files are located in /misc/.